RakhithJK/dbeaver-dbeaver-wiki/Managing-Data-Formats.md

 ![](images/ug/DataFormatting_CreateNewProfile.png)

-To delete a data format profile press the **Manage Profiles** button.
-In the opened dialog window select the profile you want to delete and press the button **Delete Profile**.
+To delete a data format profile press the **Manage Profiles** button, then in the opened dialog window select the profile you want to delete and press the button **Delete Profile**.

 ![](images/ug/DataFormatting_DeleteProfile.png)